st-gr/docker-swf2pdf/README.md

 ## How to use
 For the examples below our local folder with the SWF files is in the user profile under `Documents/myswfs`.

-The folder contains Adobe flash files named `page0001.swf` to `page 0nnn.swf`.
+The folder contains Adobe flash files named `page0001.swf` to `page0nnn.swf`.

 ### Create a PDF print version of the SWF files use
->`docker run --rm -it -v ~/Documents/myswfs:/home/swf/work st-gr/swf2pdf ./swf2pdf.sh work/myswfs/page0*.swf`
+>`docker run --rm -it -v ~/Documents/myswfs:/home/swf/work st0gr/swf2pdf ./swf2pdf.sh work/myswfs/page0*.swf`

 This docker command will run the script `swf2pdf.sh` and map the volume path to `/home/swf/work` in the docker container.
 The container will be removed (`--rm`) after the container completed the execution.